 Optimal blood pressure 120/80 mmHg or lower.
 A reading such as this can suggest a low risk of cardiovascular disease.
-If blood blood pressure increases until there is reading of 140/90 mmHg a doctor can classify this as stage hypertension which can suggest the onset of cardiovascular disease.
+If blood pressure increases until there is a reading of 140/90 mmHg a doctor can classify this as stage hypertension which can suggest the onset of cardiovascular disease.
 A blood pressure reading of 180/110 mmHg would represent stage 3 hypertension which is considered an absolute contraindication to exercise.
-Hypotension is the term used to describe low blood pressure such as: 100/60mmHg although this is not considered to increase the risk of cardiovascular disease.
+Hypotension is the term used to describe low blood pressure such as 100/60mmHg although this is not considered to increase the risk of cardiovascular disease.

 |Classification||Systolic (mmHg)||Diastolic (mmHg)|